 Drinking / Household Water

-Drinking water supplies are either public or private.
-Public water systems are managed by municipal water utility companies or smaller public water systems may be operated by one owner or operator.
-Public water supplies in Tennessee are regulated by the TDEC Division of Water Resources Water Supply Program and the EPA Drinking Water Program
+Approximately 90% of Tennessee households use a public drinking water supply.
+Large public water systems may serve hundreds of thousands and are managed by municipal water utility companies.
+Small public water systems may include only 25 people and are operated by one owner or operator.
+Public water supplies in Tennessee are regulated by the Tennessee Department of Environment and Conservation (TDEC) Division of Water Resources, Water Supply Program and the EPA Drinking Water Program.
+Public drinking water quality is routinely tested and treated to meet regulatory standards.

-To find your local water utility, call the city or county where you live or you may use the Safe Drinking Water Information System to narrow your choices.
+To find additional information about your local water utility, call the city or county where you live or you may use the Safe Drinking Water Information System to narrow your choices.
+Water utilities maintain and distribute consumer confidence reports to customers describing water quality and water system details.

 Private Water Supplies